 This article was last updated Sep 22, 2017, but some terms and conditions may have changed or are no longer available.
 For the most accurate and up to date information please consult the terms and conditions found on the issuer website.

 Chase offers several good options for you to complete a balance transfer, whether you plan on doing so for personal debt or business debt.
-Our top pick is the Chase Slate® credit card because of its $0 intro fee on transfers made within 60 days of account opening, and 0% intro APR for 15 months.* This allows you to transfer your balance free of charge within the first 60 days of account opening.
-Choose from one of the following cards to enjoy a good intro period on your Chase balance transfer. *The Chase Slate® offer and/or promotion has since changed, expired, or is no longer available.
+Our top pick is Chase Slate®* because of its Intro $0 on transfers made within 60 days of account opening.
+After that: Either $5 or 5%, whichever is greater.
+And 0% Intro APR on Purchases for 15 months, then 17.24% - 25.99% Variable APR.
+This allows you to transfer your balance free of charge within the first 60 days of account opening.
+Choose from one of the following cards to enjoy a good intro period on your Chase balance transfer.

 |Balance Transfer Intro Rate||Balance Transfer Fee||Ongoing APR|